-Although not all power strips are surge protectors, all surge protectors are power strips.
-A surge protector that offered just one outlet wouldn’t be very helpful — that sounds more like a heavy-duty extension cord.
-Many surge protectors offer a good number of outlets so that you can attach all of your important tech while keeping a bit of peace of mind.
+Not all power strips are surge protectors, but all surge protectors are power strips.
+A surge protector that offered just one outlet wouldn’t be very helpful — that’s more like a heavy-duty extension cord.
+Many surge protectors offer a good number of outlets so that you can attach all of your important devices without sacrificing your peace of mind.

 Do surge protectors really work?

 Of course they do, at least to a certain extent.
-Surge protectors won’t be able to protect against the very highest levels of spikes or surges, but they should be able to handle most everyday wear and tear.
-Many surge protectors offer warranties on your connected technology though, so if the worst should happen then you just might be covered by the manufacturer.
+Surge protectors won’t protect against the very highest levels of spikes or surges, but they should handle most everyday wear and tear.
+Many surge protectors offer warranties on your connected technology, though, so if the worst should happen, then you just might be covered by the manufacturer.
 Ideally, you won’t ever want to have to use this warranty as it’s probably a sign that the surge protector is only a fraction of the problem.

 The best power surge protectors

 Now that you have a bit of background, which power surge protectors are worth spending your hard-earned money on?
 Here’s our list of the best we can find.
-We’ve tried to include a variety of sizes as well as some niche outlets that may not be a necessity in every home.
+We’ve tried to include various sizes and some niche outlets that may not be a necessity in every home.

 Editor’s note: We’ll do our best to update this list of surge protectors as we find new options.